NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Setting up your own DNS resolver for your entire home network requires a couple of things.
 Namely, a recursive DNS resolver (who knew!), and a dedicated machine where the resolver runs, which is always on and accessible to the entire network.
 This can be as simple as a Raspberry Pi connected to your home router or any other machine that you is always online!

 Because of the variaty of machines that Unbound can run on we cannot create a comprehensive tutorial for all possible options.
-For the extent of this tutorial we will Ubuntu as a stepping stone which you could use for other machines.
+For the extent of this tutorial we will use Ubuntu as a stepping stone which you could use for other machines.
 For this tutorial Ubuntu 20.04.1 LTS was used.

-While you could download the code and build it yourself if wou wanted, it can be as simple as running:
+While you could download the code and build it yourself if you wanted, it can be as simple as running:
 ::
 	apt install unbound